-Limited partnership - liability for debts can fall to specific partners rather than be shared equally (ie general partners as opposed to limited partners are responsible without limit for all debts and obligations of the firm).
+Limited partnership - liability for debts can fall to specific partners rather than be shared equally (ie general partners, as opposed to limited partners, are responsible without limit for all debts and obligations of the firm).

 Limited liability partnership (LLP) - this is more like a company where partners are not personally liable for debts and liabilities.
-An LLP is considered to be a corporate body which exists as a legal ‘person’ independently of the partners.
+An LLP is considered to be a corporate body that exists as a legal ‘person’ independently of the partners.